SOC - Sociology

 SOC 847.
 Seminar in Recent Developments in Sociology (3).

 Major issues, new theories, new techniques of research, new areas of research, and new applications.
-Repeatable for credit but not to exceed 6 hours.
+Repeatable for a total of 6 credit hours.
 Prerequisites: 15 hours of sociology and departmental consent.